 Application and operating system patching

 Patching Linux is easy to achieve when combined with locally hosted repositories and scheduled scripts.
-Some Linux distributions now provide administrative servers that allow control of workstations and servers from a centralised location to approve updates as required.
-This can enhance the ability of an organisation to efficiently and effectively manage their change management process while ensuring timely patching occurs.
+Some Linux distributions now provide administrative servers that allow control of workstations and servers from a centralised location in order to approve updates as required.
+This can enhance the ability of an organisation to efficiently and effectively manage their change management processes and procedures while ensuring timely patching occurs.
 Linux system administrators should check with their vendor if they are unsure how to best handle application and operating system patching in Linux environments.

 As Microsoft Office desktop applications are not supported natively in Linux environments, this mitigation strategy is typically not applicable.
-However, if emulation software is used to enable Linux environments to run Microsoft Office, macro settings should be configured as per the Microsoft Office Macro Security publication, albeit likely without the use of Microsoft’s Group Policy functionality to distribute and enforce configuration settings.
+However, if emulation software is used to enable Linux environments to run Microsoft Office, macro settings should be configured as per the Restricting Microsoft Office Macros publication, albeit likely without the use of Microsoft’s Group Policy functionality to distribute and enforce configuration settings.